signingtoday/signingtoday-sdk-ruby/docs/IdentitiesApi.md

   where_registered_by: 'fba', # String | Returns the identity requests registered by this user
   where_fiscal_code: 'MLLSNT82P65Z404U', # String | Returns the identity requests have the specified fiscal code
   page: 1, # Integer | Restricts the search to the chosen page
-  count: 100 # Integer | Sets the number of users per page to display }
+  count: 100, # Integer | Sets the number of users per page to display
+  where_order: 'where_first_name' # String | The **where_order** query parameter takes one or more values separated by a comma and a space.
+The result will be ordered by the first value (ascending order is implied; a \"**-**\" in front of the value indicates descending order), then the second value and so on
+}

 begin